SuspiciousApplePie/etch-a-sketch/docs/algorithm.md

         1. append it to `sketch-row`

 # changeCellColor function
-1. select the `sketch-box` element within the `.main-content` element.
-1. add a `mouseover` event listener on it.
-1. when the event triggers
 1. if the event target class contains `.cell`
     1. get the rgb color using `generateColors` function
     1. change the color using `generateColors` attributes, which is rgb.
     1. get the opacity value of `.cell`
     1. if the opacity value of .cell is less than 1.0
         1. increase the opacity by 0.1

 # generateColor function
 1. generate a number using math random thrice, assign it on `red`, `green`, `blue` variables